CraftYourTown/cyt-wiki/cyt-towny/content/skins.md

 If you wish to remove a Skin from a tool, you would need a Skin remover, which is a one-time use item and can be found by the Item NPC at the Trading Hall at /warp Trading!

 <figure><img src="../../.gitbook/assets/skins.png" alt=""><figcaption></figcaption></figure>

+[//]:# (Update image, show off mor of the new Cosmetics? maybe a gif going through a few of them becuse they have animations?)